smford/simple-web-app-101/slide-00/README.md

 My definition: It is a set of techniques and methods that try and bring developers and infrastructure engineers closer together.
 We leverage technology, ways of working, and foster collaborative behaviours to allow these two types of workers to work more efficiently.

-Who case?
+Who cares?
 Well, it means as technical people we get to play with new and exciting technogies faily regularly.
 As an Infrastructure person I get to meddle in code more, and developers get to learn infrastructure more.
 DevOps creates a better understanding of each sides needs and desires, and that allows better work to be delivered.

 The primary output in the DevOps world is code.
 Code makes applications, applications give competive advantage, and that means profit.